iamsrikanthnani/iamsrikanthnani/README.md

 🔧 I also use tools such as ${me.tools.join(", ")} and am comfortable with operating systems like ${me.os.join(", ")}.

-💌 To learn more about me, you can shoot me an [email](mailto:srikanthnani1202@gmail.com)!
+💌 To learn more about me, you can shoot me an email to srikanthnani1202@gmail.com `);
-`);